grahl/of-reader/README.md

 ## Installation

+### Requirements

 - Install composer
-- composer install
+- Get dependencies: composer install

+### Configuration

+You need access to your OmniFocusDatabase2.
+It is not recommended to directly access your database, instead use a copy created by a cron job or LaunchAgent.
+You can find your database usually at `/Users/$USER/Library/Containers/com.omnigroup.OmniFocus2/Data/Library/Caches/com.omnigroup.OmniFocus2/OmniFocusDatabase2`.

-- If you want your database to live elsewhere than $HOME/OmniFocusDatabase2 use config.yml to define your custom location (see config.yml.default).
+The default location for the database is $HOME/OmniFocusDatabase2, use config.yml to define your custom location (see config.yml.default).

-- You need access to your OmniFocusDatabase2, this can usually be found in `/USERS/$USER/Library/Containers/com.omnigroup.OmniFocus2/Data/Library/Caches/com.omnigroup.OmniFocus2/OmniFocusDatabase2`.
-Syncing this via SSH to another is convenient.
+If your database is on another system, you can start with docs/sync-omnifocus.plist to upload it to a remote host.

 ## Usage